 Barcelona is undisputedly the Art Nouveau capital of the Iberian peninsula, and while genius architects like Lluís Domènech i Montaner created the UNESCO World Heritage designated and exceptionally beautiful Palau de Musica Catalana, there is one light that shines a little brighter on the Art Nouveau sky: Antoni Gaudí.
+These are the Top10 Gaudi sights in Barcelona:

 Seven of Gaudí’s works constitute yet another UNESCO World Heritage classification in Barcelona, which makes it the only city in Spain that has two World Heritage sites.
 And that they’re both about Modernisme – Catalan Art Nouveau – just proves my first point.